Damages in Gas and Electricity Arbitrations

 - computing the present value of these damages to arrive at the amount to be compensated.

-We do not cover the last step in this section as it is not specific to gas and electricity.
+Please note, we do not cover the last step in this section as it is not specific to gas and electricity.

 As in any damage estimation, the starting point is to establish the factual case.
 This is not always as simple as looking at actual developments following the breach because it is generally necessary to exclude from the damage calculation the effects that are unrelated to the breach and the effects that could have been avoided if the harmed party had taken the appropriate measures.